 There are different ways for you to experience essential oils.
-One way is to apply a drop of an oil in your palm and exhale deeply.
+One way is to apply a drop of oil in your palm and inhale deeply.
 Another way is to put a few drops into coconut oil or jojoba oil and spread similarly as a lotion or moisturizer.
 Another way is to use a diffuser to spread the smell of the oil throughout your room or space.

 Which Oils are the Best for Mood?